 State Pension gives you a regular income once you reach State Pension age.
 It is based on National Insurance contributions and the amount you get depends on how much you paid in.

-The full Basic State Pension is currently £110.15 a week - under existing rules, the amount of State Pension you get depends on your National Insurance contributions, and sometimes those of your current, or former spouse or civil partner.
+The full Basic State Pension is currently £113.10 a week.
+The amount of State Pension you get depends on your National Insurance contributions, and sometimes those of your current or former spouse or civil partner.

 You may have made contributions from your earnings or have been credited with them by the Government, if you were caring for a child or disabled person.

 As well as the Basic State Pension, you may get Additional State Pension or Graduated Retirement Benefit, which are based on the amount you earned when working (and therefore the amount you paid through National Insurance).